How to Detect Page Rotation

 The page number is indicated by the `PageNumber` property, which shows the zero-based index of the page.

-Can IronOCR handle rotated document images?
+Can the library handle rotated document images?

 Yes, IronOCR can detect and handle rotated document images, allowing you to correct their orientation using the detected rotation angle.